PM Imran launches Pak's first-ever National Security Policy; focuses on flagging economy instead of military capabilities | Politics

 ''For the first time, the National Security Division has developed a consensus document which defines national security in a proper way,'' he added.

-Khan in his speech on Friday likened Pakistan's armed forces with glue to keep the nation united and pledged more support for them in the days to come.
+Khan likened Pakistan’s armed forces with glue to keep the nation united and pledged more support for them in the days to come.

 The powerful army, which has ruled Pakistan for more than half of its 70 plus years of existence, has hitherto wielded considerable power in the matters of security and foreign policy.

-The five-year-policy document which took seven years to prepare is being propped up by the Khan government as the country's first-ever strategy paper of its kind that spells out the national security vision and guidelines for the attainment of those goals.
+The document which took seven years to prepare, is being propped up by the Khan government as the country’s first-ever strategy paper of its kind that spells out the national security vision and guidelines for the attainment of those goals.

 The launch ceremony was attended by Federal Ministers, National Security Adviser, Parliamentarians, Chairman Joint Chief of Staff Committee, all Services Chiefs, senior civil and military officials, among others.

-Khan also said that the primary objective of Pakistan's foreign policy and military might be to keep peace in the region.
+Khan also said that the primary objective of Pakistan’s foreign policy and military might was to keep peace in the region.

 “The foremost aim of our foreign policy and military capability will remain peace and stability in the region and beyond,” he said.

-NSA Moeed Yusuf in his remarks briefly explained the National Security Policy vision and thanked the prime minister and all officials for their constant support.
+NSA Moeed Yusuf in his remarks explained the National Security Policy vision.

 “The National Security Policy has taken a broad view of national security as both traditional and non-traditional issues impacted our security,” he said.